 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.

-See also: gain, gain bandwidth, gain saturation, laser transitions, quantum defect, laser crystals, rare-earth-doped laser gain media, transition-metal-doped laser gain media, ceramic laser gain media, laser glasses, solid-state lasers, four-level and three-level laser gain media, optical amplifiers, doping concentration
+See also: gain, gain bandwidth, gain saturation, laser transitions, quantum defect, laser crystals, rare-earth-doped laser gain media, transition-metal-doped laser gain media, ceramic laser gain media, laser glasses, solid-state lasers, four-level and three-level laser gain media, quasi-three-level laser gain media, optical amplifiers, doping concentration

-and other articles in the categories optical materials, lasers, optical amplifiers
+and other articles in the categories optical materials, laser devices and laser physics, optical amplifiers